Probability distributions: True False questions

 Solution

 False.
-For indepence of continuous rvs, the joint pdf should be split into two functions that strictly depend on one variable, like \(f_{X,Y}(x,y) = f_{X}(x) f_{Y}(y)\).
+For independence of continuous rvs, the joint pdf must factor into two functions each depending on only one variable, i.e., \(f_{X,Y}(x,y) = f_{X}(x) f_{Y}(y)\).
 The two functions at the RHS of the claim are not of this type, both include \(x^{2}+y^{2}\).

 Exercise 40: